-Domestic Convenience Store Operations: Source of 7-Eleven's Value Creation the Value Chain
+Special Feature Domestic Convenience Store Operations: Source of 7-Eleven's Value Creation sandwich making.
+A square

-Unique Value Creation with
+Unique Value Creation with the Value Chain

 7-Eleven has built its own system appropriate for every level of the value chain to create unique added value.
 Going forward, we will continue to orient our activities toward the needs of each and every customer, search for ways to make the daily routine, the environment, and society better, and strive to create new value.